Skyscanner/turbolift/README.md

 Pre-built binary archives can be downloaded from the [Releases](https://github.com/Skyscanner/turbolift/releases) page.

 * Download, extract the archive, and move it onto your `PATH`.
 * Note that the binaries are not currently notarized for MacOS Gatekeeper.
-If errors are displayed, use `spctl --add PATH_TO_TURBOLIFT_BINARY` or right-click on the binary in Finder and choose 'Open' once to allow future execution.
+If errors are displayed, use `xattr -c PATH_TO_TURBOLIFT_BINARY` to un-quarantine the binary, or right-click on the binary in Finder and choose 'Open' once to allow future execution.
 Distribution will be improved under https://github.com/Skyscanner/turbolift/issues/43.

 You must also have the GitHub CLI, `gh`, installed: